 Research by the Norwegian petroleum industry found that although the existing international standards for 6Mo defined appropriate processing methods for the manufacture of pipes, these methods were not suited to the production of small bore instrumentation components such as fittings, valves, and manifolds.
 The outcome was NORSOK M-650 – a standard which lays down stringent quality specifications for specialist alloys such as 6Mo, and verifies that a company has the expertise and equipment to manufacture reliable products from these materials.

 So how do I specify the best type of 6Mo?

 Simple.
-Make sure that your supplier complies with the NORSOK M-650 standard for production of 6Mo parts.
-This in turn ensures that they source raw material from a company that also meets the standard.
+Make sure that your supplier complies with the NORSOK M-650 standard for the production of 6Mo parts.
+This, in turn, ensures that they source raw material from a company that also meets the standard.